Kinarus Therapeutics Announces Discontinuation of the Phase 2 KINETIC Study of KIN001 in Hospitalized COVID-19 Patients Following a Prespecified Interim Analysis of Efficacy and Safety

 - Data have no impact on plans to develop KIN001 for wet AMD, IPF or other indications

-/EIN News/ -- Basel, Switzerland, 30.09.2022 2022.
-Kinarus Therapeutics Holding AG (SIX: KNRS) (“Kinarus”), a clinical-stage biopharmaceutical company developing novel therapeutics to treat viral, respiratory, and ophthalmic diseases, today announced that the independent Data and Safety Monitoring Board (“DSMB”) has completed its prespecified data review for the Phase 2 KINETIC study in hospitalized COVID-19 patients, and has recommended discontinuation of the study.
+Basel, Switzerland, 30.09.2022 2022.
+Kinarus Therapeutics Holding AG KNRS ("Kinarus"), a clinical-stage biopharmaceutical company developing novel therapeutics to treat viral, respiratory, and ophthalmic diseases, today announced that the independent Data and Safety Monitoring Board ("DSMB") has completed its prespecified data review for the Phase 2 KINETIC study in hospitalized COVID-19 patients, and has recommended discontinuation of the study.

 The DSMB concluded that there is low probability to show statistically significant benefit with a reasonable number of hospitalized COVID-19 patients, in light of the lower than anticipated incidence of the primary endpoint due to evolution of the current treatment landscape.
 It therefore recommends that the KINETIC study be discontinued.